Agribusiness Management, Associate in Applied Science Degree

-Professional training - classroom and real world experiences.
+- Professional training - classroom and real world experiences.

-Highly technical coursework based on industry standards.
+- Highly technical coursework based on industry standards.

-Feed, Seed, Fertilizer, Fuel, Crop Protection, Grain, Operations and Management - these are emphasized and critical to retail agribusiness success.
+- Feed, Seed, Fertilizer, Fuel, Crop Protection, Grain, Operations and Management - these are emphasized and critical to retail agribusiness success.

-Professional organizations for developing technical skills and leadership.
+- Professional organizations for developing technical skills and leadership.

-Agricultural leaders serve as advisory committee members to guide the program.
+- Agricultural leaders serve as advisory committee members to guide the program.

-The human capital and technical sector of American agriculture.
+- The human capital and technical sector of American agriculture.